pderichs/sublime_rubocop/readme.md

 A Sublime Text plugin that runs a [RuboCop](https://github.com/bbatsov/rubocop) check on the current file or the current project.

 Additionally it will check ruby files when you save them and mark issues in the editor.
-If you experience any performance issues when saving ruby files caused by that plugin, just disable the functionality in the settings ("check_on_save").
+If you experience any performance issues when saving ruby files caused by that plugin, just disable the functionality in the settings (```check_on_save```).

 By default this plugin uses [RVM](https://rvm.io/) to run RuboCop, but you can switch to [rbenv](https://github.com/sstephenson/rbenv) or provide your own command line in the settings.